sfc-gh-cnayak/getting_started_with_power_apps_and_snowflake/README.md

 # Getting_started_with_power_apps_and_snowflake
-PowerApps VHOL with new connector
+PowerApps and PowerAutomate VHOL with new connector